Tips and tools for writing

 Utrikes namnbok contains translations into English, Finnish, French, German, Russian and Spanish of the names of Swedish government agencies and organisations as well as translations of Swedish titles used in public administration.
 The main body of the text is in Swedish, but the multilingual list can be used without any knowledge of Swedish.

-SLU's Division of Human Resources also organises Swedish courses for SLU staff, at two levels (beginners and for those with some knowledge of Swedish).
+SLU's Division of Human Resources also organises Swedish courses for SLU staff, at two levels (beginners and those with some knowledge of Swedish).